 This is not necessarily a bad thing as it could provide you with a quick-win campaign within a comparatively short period.

 A marketing consultant would, however, prefer to start with a blank sheet of paper and not rely on “campaigns” that have worked in similar industry.
-They want to make sure that all activity recommended is right for you – which means understanding more about the business, your industry, your clients, their purchasing behaviour, your competitors, your positioning and messaging, before making recommendations.
+They want to make sure that all activity recommended is right for you.
+This means understanding more about the business, your industry, your clients, their purchasing behaviour, your competitors, your positioning and messaging, before making recommendations.

 After all, two competing businesses in the same sector can have radically different, yet successful, marketing strategies.